PHP Include And Post Exploitation

 The detection of local include is really similar to the detection of directory traversal since we are playing with a path.
 We know that the PHP script is going to take a user supplied value and use it as a path to include a file, the value provided can however be modified by the PHP code:

-• a parent directory can be added: include("includes/".$_GET["page"]);;s
+• A parent directory can be added: include("includes/".$_GET["page"]);

-• a file extension can be added: include($_GET["page"].".php");;s
+• A file extension can be added: include($_GET["page"].".php");

-• the value can be sanitized: include(basename($_GET["page"]));;s
+• The value can be sanitized: include(basename($_GET["page"]));

-• or all of the previous actions can be performed include("includes/".basename($_GET["page"]).".php");.
+• Or all of the previous actions can be performed: include("includes/".basename($_GET["page"]).".php");

 You can first try to include a file that doesn't exist: pentesterlab123randomvalue for example is unlikely to exist; you can use it to see what message the application sends back.
 We can see that the following error message is thrown: